wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 );
 ```

-If you refresh the page, you should see the following:
+If you refresh the page, you should see an input with the button.

 ![](@attachment/Clipboard_2020-05-19-18-36-46.png) 14:09